SomTambe/cpy-ble-beacons/README.md

 # cpy-ble-beacons
-CircuitPython BLE library for making it easy to work with BLE beacons on the nRF52840 boards.
+CircuitPython BLE module for making it easy to work with BLE beacons on the nRF52840 boards.

 Low level access to BLE payloads was quite difficult with the existing `adafruit_ble` library simply because it has enigmatic documentation, and rather than banging my head on the wall for understanding the library, I thought it would be better and quick to write methods using the `_bleio` low level Bluetooth API.